mohrash92/ioc/README.md

 Args:

-- `name`: name a name given for the Class.
+- `name`: name a name given for the Class
-- `registrationValue`: registrationValue the actual Class.
+- `registrationValue`: registrationValue the actual Class
-- `dependencies`: the dependencies for that class contructor.
+- `dependencies`: the dependencies for that class contructor
-- `isSingleton`: specify if the class is singleton for instantiating once.
+- `isSingleton`: specify if the class is singleton for instantiating once

 ### `resolve()`